Afresh raises $13 million for AI that optimizes grocery supply chains

 “Our algorithms optimize customer objectives through a probabilistic, data-driven model of the future.
 Our flagship product enables grocers to optimize the amount of perishables they carry at any given time in any given store,” Afresh explains on its website.
 “We combine human-centric AI, intentionally designed workflows, and holistic systems designed to address the complexities of the fresh food supply chain that past systems simply can’t handle.”

 Afresh claims that stores using its suite reduce food waste by 25% or more and see 2% to 4% top-line revenue growth and a 40% increase in produce operating margin.
-The company also says that each produce team member who uses Afresh saves 1-2 hours per week or more.
+The company also says each produce team member who uses Afresh saves 1-2 hours per week or more.

-Afresh has competitors in Crisp, which uses data and AI to offer a similar service to grocery store customers.
+Afresh has a competitor in Crisp, which uses data and AI to offer a similar service to grocery store customers.
 Online grocer Farmstead is also built around algorithms that help it predict and better manage its inventory.

 But Afresh says its backers are enthusiastic about the future.
-Innovation Endeavors, Maersk Growth, and Baseline Ventures, who participated in the series A announced today alongside lead investor Food Retail Ventures, all previously invested in the company.
+Alongside Food Retail Ventures, today’s series A saw participation from returning investors Innovation Endeavors, Maersk Growth, and Baseline Ventures.

 Best practices for a successful AI Center of Excellence: A guide for both CoEs and business units Access here